MathiasGruber/TennisAgent-PyTorch/REPORT.md

 As described in the [original DDPG paper](https://arxiv.org/abs/1509.02971v5), weights are initialized from uniform distributions based on the fan-in of the layer, except for the last layer which was initialized with from a uniform distribution from -3e-3 to 3e-3.
 Each agent in the MADDP algorithm has its own actor and critic networks.

 ## Results / Plots of Rewards
 The main investigation of this report was how priotized experience replay would influence the results.
+The environment seems to be solved quicker with PER from the results shown below, however, during development I saw quite different solution times, so I'm not sure whether this observation is statistically significant, or just luck in this case.

 <p float="left">
   <img src="logs/scores_tennis_replay.png" width="48%" />